 - Those entering Canada as intra-company transferees.

 Hiring a foreign worker through the IMP normally involves the payment of a $230 employer compliance fee.
-Where an employer is hiring an open worker permit holder, the fee is not required.
+Where an employer is hiring an open work permit holder, the fee is not required.
 Other fee-exempt positions include those covered by a non-trade agreement, certain research positions and charitable or religious work.

 Job offers via the IMP must be made through the IRCC’s Employer Portal.
 Employers must register a profile to use the Employer Portal.